• Skip to main content

 Not everyone in New Hampshire can afford or needs the comprehensive coverage provided by Plans F, G, and N. When the amount of your monthly premium is a concern, ask your insurance agent to give you advice about Plan K and High Deductible Plan G (HDG).
 These are the two lowest-cost plans available.

-You can apply for supplemental Medicare insurance in New Hampshire during your Medigap Open Enrollment Period (OEP).
-Your OEP is a six-month window of time that begins at age 65 when you enroll in Medicare Part B.
+You can apply for Medigap coverage in New Hampshire during your Medigap Open Enrollment Period (OEP).
+Your OEP is a six-month time period that begins when you enroll in Medicare Part B at age 65.

 After your Medigap open enrollment period has ended, it is harder to get a Medicare Supplement policy.
 It's one of the few disadvantages of Medicare Supplement plans.